Air Arm Command (Botswana)

-History
+Overview

 The Air Arm Command was formed in 1977 and is part of the Botswana Defence Force.
 All squadrons are designated with a Z, which stands for "squadron".
 The main base is near Molepolole and was built by mostly foreign contractors between 1992 and 1996.
 Other airports used are Sir Seretse Khama International Airport and Francistown International Airport.

 The backbone of the AAC is a squadron of former Canadian Canadair CF-116s, locally designated as BF-5s.
 These fighter jets were ordered in 1996 to replace the BAC Strikemaster, with another three single-seaters and two dual-seaters being delivered in 2000.
 The aircraft were re-designated OJ-1 through 16.
-For transport, the AAC uses Britten-Norman Defenders, CASA C-212 Aviocars, CASA CN-235s and Lockheed C-130B Hercules.
-The latest addition to the transport fleet was a former United States Air Force C-130H Hercules to complement the two existing aircraft.
+For transport, the AAC uses Britten-Norman Defenders, CASA C-212 Aviocars, CASA CN-235s and Lockheed C-130 Hercules.
+The latest addition to the transport fleet was a former United States Air Force C-130H Hercules.

 A combination of Bell 412EP and 412SP helicopters are operated by Z21 and perform a variety of functions; search and rescue, medivac, anti-poaching and troop/VIP transport.
 In 1993, nine ex-US Army/AMARC Cessna O-2As were delivered for use against poaching.

 In 2011, Pilatus Aircraft Ltd announced that the AAC had selected the PC-7 MkII turboprop trainer aircraft to replace their Pilatus PC-7 fleet which has been in service since 1990.
 The contract value is approximately 40 million Swiss francs to procure a fleet of five PC-7 MkII turboprop trainer aircraft, with ground-based training system including computer-based training, spares, support equipment, as well as pilot and technician conversion training elements.
 The contract was signed in Gaborone on 13 April 2011.

 Botswana is also believed to operate Elbit Systems Silver Arrow and Elbit Hermes 450 UAVs.